AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: A State-flow formulation of Imperative Sparse Computation

-The relationship between value, mask, and list state is depicted in ~\ref{fig:states}.
+The relationship between value, mask, and list states is depicted in Fig. ~\ref{fig:states}.

-\paragraph{Taichi tasks} Each Taichi task has input edges (input states), output edges (modified states).
-It also maintains its own metadata, such as loop ranges (range/struct-fors).
-These edges and metadata will be used for whole-program optimization.
+\paragraph{Tasks} A Taichi kernel may be decomposed into multiple parallel tasks (GPU kernels).
+Without loss of generality, we assume that a Taichi kernel corresponds to a single task and generates a single GPU kernel\footnote{We use the term ``task'' and ``kernel'' interchangeably for a serial/parallel execution job on GPUs.}.
+Each Taichi task has input edges (input states), output edges (modified states).
+It also maintains its metadata, such as loop ranges.
+These edges and metadata will be used for inter-kernel optimization.

-For each state, we use a {\em latest state tracker} to track which task holds the latest version of this state.